neowcr/midaseq/README.md

 # midaseq
-(MIDI2SEQ)
-A simple program that converts a common MIDI file, to PS1 SEQ format!
+A simple script that converts a common MIDI file, to PS1 SEQ format!
+Essentially being a "midi2seq"